jolicode/docker-starter/README.md

 ### Domain configuration (first time only)

-Before running the app for the first time, ensure the domain name `myapp.joli` point the IP of your Docker deamon by editing your `/etc/hosts` file.
+Before running the app for the first time, ensure the domain name `app.test` point the IP of your Docker deamon by editing your `/etc/hosts` file.

 This IP is probably 127.0.0.1 unless you run Docker in a special VM (docker-machine, dinghy, etc).

 ```
-echo '127.0.0.1 myapp.joli' | sudo tee -a /etc/hosts
+echo '127.0.0.1 app.test' | sudo tee -a /etc/hosts
 ```

 Using dinghy?
 Run `dinghy ip` to get the IP of the VM.